ESP Code of Conduct

 It is important that you keep an accurate record of any incidents that occur on shift.
 All incidents must be written up correctly, usually in the Arcangel or Report & Log Book depending on the venue you are at.
 Please remember to use the appropriate IC codes and give as much information and detail as possible.
 This could be used in a court of law so should be accurate, factual and concise with limited personal opinion.

 33: STAFF HOURS & PAYMENTS

 All staff are paid weekly on a Thursday and a week in hand.
 Our week works Monday to Sunday, with weekly payments being made every Thursday.
 All staff are paid PAYE and work a week in hand.
-To ensure that we have your correct hours, we ask all staff to complete the ESP Staff Hours Form on a Sunday evening.
+To ensure that we have your correct hours, we ask all staff to complete the ESP Staff Hours Form before MONDAY 09:00.
 This is on the first page of the staff area on the ESP website.
-If there are any queries regarding your wages please contact Beverley Smith on 07855 158 861 or ESP Head Office 01743 816 927.
-Payslips may sometimes be sent via email in advance, payments go through on a Thursday.
+If there are any queries regarding your wages please contact ESP Head Office 01743 816 927.
+Payslips may sometimes be sent via email in advance and your payments go through on a Thursday morning.

 34: ACTS: ACTION COUNTERS TERRORISM TRAINING: AWARENESS E-LEARNING

 ACT Awareness e-Learning is a new counter terrorism awareness product designed for all UK based companies and organisations.
 To access this it couldn't be simpler, just go to this page and the link is at the bottom of the page.

 35: CONTINUED PROFESSIONAL DEVELOPMENT (CPD)

 ESP offer employees CPD.
 This is a chance to attend courses and gain more knowledge in a variety of different areas.
 These courses are offered as subject to availability and are free to attend.

 ESP uses a system called SMARTTASK for the scheduling of shifts.
 It is a free to download app that is available on Android and on iPhone.